 The Jump Start TOPS Tech Career Diploma culminates Louisiana's innovative career and technical education (CTE) program, Jump Start.
-Students electing to pursue this diploma will be prepared to lead productive adult lives, capable of continuing their education after high school while earning certifications in high-wage career sectors.
-Students are required to attain industry- promulgated, industry-valued credentials in order to graduate with a Career Diploma in one of the state's 47 approved Jump Start pathways.
+Students electing to pursue this diploma will be prepared to lead productive adult lives, capable of continuing their education after high school while earning certifications in highwage career sectors.
+Students are required to attain industry-promulgated, industry-valued credentials in order to graduate with a Career Diploma in one of the state's 47 approved Jump Start pathways.
 For information concerning the Jump Start TOPS Tech Career Diploma requirements, see Appendix A.

 The TOPS University Diploma will prepare a student for postsecondary work at a college or university.
 This diploma is also directly aligned with the TOPS University Scholarship, meaning that all graduates earning this diploma will have taken the courses necessary for the award.
-For information concerning the TOPS University Diploma requirements, see Appendix B. Students entering their freshman year prior to 2014- 15 can pursue two types of high school diplomas, a College and Career Diploma or a Career Diploma.
-With a College and Career Diploma, students can opt for one of two courses of study - the more rigorous LA Core 4 or the Basic Core.
-Students can also earn an Academic Endorsement or a Career or Technical Endorsement.
-For information concerning diploma pathways for freshmen entering prior to the 2014-15 school year, see Appendix C.
+For information concerning the TOPS University Diploma requirements, see Appendix B.